The Construction Advantage – Issue 7

 Despite the economy adding jobs each month, the unemployment rate for construction nationally still remained at 8.6% in May, well above both New England and the country’s unemployment figures.
 As many in the construction industry know, though, there continues to be a shortage of skilled construction workers for available projects.

 Reed Construction forecasts that the economy will continue to strengthen modestly and at a likely faster pace during the rest of 2014 and 2015.
-It predicts somewhat optimistically that there will be increased federal funding for more infrastructure projects, although well short of what is needed to repair the country’s outdated infrastructure, something that Bernstein Shur’s Construction Group have reported on in the past given Maine’s poor scorecard for roads and bridges in Maine.
+It predicts somewhat optimistically that there will be increased federal funding for more infrastructure projects, although well short of what is needed to repair the country’s outdated infrastructure, something that Bernstein Shur’s Construction Group have reported on in the past given ME’s poor scorecard for roads and bridges in ME.
 Nevertheless, total construction spending is forecasted to increase 9.3% in 2014 and 11.2% in 2015 with nonresidential, heavy engineering construction, and residential construction leading the way.

 City of Quincy, Massachusetts Bidding Requirements Pre-empted by Federal Law